thinkofher/pazzz/README.md

 ```
 You can read more about `$GOPATH` [here](https://github.com/golang/go/wiki/GOPATH).

-#### Installing with go
+#### Go get it

-If you meet the above requirements, you can simple paste below command into your shell:
+If you meet the above requirements, you can simply paste below command into your shell:

     $ go get github.com/thinkofher/pazzz